-Daniel Chow was appointed President and Chief Executive Officer of Willdan Engineering in December 2008.
+Daniel Chow was appointed Chief Operating Officer of the Company in November 2016.
+Mr. Chow also continues to serve as President and Chief Executive Officer of Willdan Energy Solutions since August 2016 and as President and Chief Executive Officer of Willdan Engineering since December 2008.
 Prior to joining the Company, Mr. Chow was the Vice President of AMEC Earth & Environmental, Inc., a subsidiary of AMEC plc, a global provider of high value consultancy, engineering and project management services to the energy, power and process industries, from April 2004 to December 2008.
 Prior to AMEC, Mr. Chow worked at Tetra Tech EM Inc. (formerly PRC Environmental Management, Inc.) for over 20 years and held various senior management positions, including Vice President of US operations.
 During Mr. Chow's tenure with these firms he was responsible for establishing new offices and developing and implementing management systems firmwide to enhance operations.
 He also led the pursuit and management of multi-million dollar contracts for government clients that included the U.S. Navy and the U.S. Army Corps of Engineers.
 Mr. Chow received his B.Sc. in Mechanical Engineering from Tennessee Technological University and his Master's Degree in Environmental Engineering from Illinois Institute of Technology.
 He is a registered professional engineer in the state of Illinois and Guam.

 Marc Tipermas was appointed President of National Programs in May 2007.
-Dr. Tipermas has spent most of his 35year career in the professional services industry in a variety of senior executive level business development and operations positions.
+Dr. Tipermas has spent most of his 35-year career in the professional services industry in a variety of senior executive level business development and operations positions.
 From 1981 to 1998, Dr. Tipermas worked at ICF Kaiser International, a global consulting, engineering, and program management firm with over 6,000 employees, and was named President and Chief Operating Officer in 1997.
 From January 2002 to May 2006, he was Senior Vice President for Business Development of Dynamac Corporation, an environmental consulting firm.
-From October 1998 to December 2001 and from May 2006 to May 2007, he worked as an independent business development consultant to several nationwide engineering and consulting firms.
+From October 1998 to December 2001 and from May 2006 to May

+2007, he worked as an independent business development consultant to several nationwide engineering and consulting firms.
 From 1977 to 1981 Dr. Tipermas worked at the U.S. Environmental Protection Agency (EPA) and from 1980 to 1981 served as the first Director of EPA's Superfund Policy and Program Management Office.
 From 1975 to 1977 he was Assistant Professor of Political Science at SUNY/Buffalo.
 Dr. Tipermas received an S.B. from the Massachusetts Institute of Technology and holds Ph.D. and Master's degrees from Harvard University in political science.